-Other new entrants, in contrast to Freedom, Videotron and Eastlink, have not fared as well.
+Other new entrantsd did not fare as well.
 Public Mobile failed in 2013, for instance, and was acquired by Telus.
 Similarly, Mobilicity was acquired by Rogers in 2015 following nearly two years spent under creditor protection.
 Over the second half of 2016, Rogers shuttered the Mobilicity brand while moving Mobilicity's customers over to its Chatr flanker brand.